Cube-OS/cubeOS/test/integration/linux/isis-obc/iobc-qa-plan.rst

 Test Steps
 ^^^^^^^^^^

-1. Copy the "{TBD}" project into a new Kubos Linux project folder
+1. Copy the "{TBD}" project into a new CubeOS Linux project folder
 2. Build the project for the iOBC target
 3. Flash the project onto the iOBC
 4. Log in to the iOBC